BunmiOlakanmi/Pymaceuticals/README.md

 #### File Description
 1. Images folder contains the laboratory image used in the read me file.
 2. Pymaceuticals folder contains the pymaceuticals_starter.ipynb file and data folder.
-3.  pymaceuticals_starter.ipynb file is a Jupyter notebook file containing the python codes that anslyse the data.
+3.  pymaceuticals_starter.ipynb file is a Jupyter notebook file containing the python codes that analyse the data.
 4. Data folder contains mouse_metadata.csv and Study_results.csv files that are analysed in this project.